disco-lang/disco/notes/containers-spec.md

       <-- sorted order ---     <-- assign card.
 1 to all --
 ```

-Subtyping goes from left to right; each of the "forgetful" arrows
-corresponds to a subtype relationship, and is a ringad homomorphism.
-For example if a function expects a set, one can perfectly well give
-it a list or a bag.

-There are canonical mappings going in the other direction; however,
-these are not ringad homomorphisms (for example, whenever two sets
-share common elements, unioning them and then converting to a bag is
-not the same as converting to bags first and then doing bag (additive)
-union).
-Hence these should NOT be subtyping relationships.
-Instead,
-they will be given by explicit (primitive functions) `bag`, `list`,
-and `set`, which convert any container into the respective type.

 Going left and then right in this diagram is the identity.
 Going
 right and then left is not, in general, the identity, but represents
 some sort of (idempotent) canonicalization: `List -> Bag -> List`
 is `sort`; `Bag -> Set -> Bag` drops duplicates; `List ->
 Set -> List` both sorts and drops duplicates.

+There are conversion functions `list`, `bag`, and `set` which convert
+any container into the named type according to the above diagram.
+For
-So *e.g.* `list` can have any of the types
+example, `list` can have any of the types

 ```
 list : List a -> List a